 Commerce Layer implements the industry-standard OAuth 2.0 protocol to manage clients' authorization.
-It defines three types of applications (API clients): sales channel, integration, webapp.
-Which client to use depends on your specific use case.
-You can leverage our how-tos to get started with the most popular use cases (more to come).
+It defines three types of applications that provide different API credentials: sales channel, integration, webapp.
+Which one to use depends on your specific need.
+You can leverage our how-tos to get started with the most popular use cases.

 For each organization, you can work either in test mode (default) or live mode.

 Working in test mode is free forever.
 You can try Commerce Layer in test mode as long as you need to.

 Test mode also provides you with a development environment after the go-live.
 All API calls are identical between the two environments.
 Use test or live API credentials (applications) to make the switch.

 Switching to live mode means opening a completely new (empty) environment where you can get real orders, with different credentials to access.
 If you want to replicate your test setup in the live environment you can export most of the resources (SKUs, prices, stock, etc.) from your test env and import them to the live one.
 If you import orders, you will be charged for the placed ones, according to the pricing plan you subscribed to.

 Test and live mode are two different, separate environments.
 Once enabled live mode, switching from one to another doesn't affect any functionality of the single env (e.g. switching back from live to test does not switch off your live environment and doesn't cause any issue to your live website that will continue working as expected).